Photo Source:

 In the late 1500s, the Mongols were introduced to Tibetan Buddhism, and most Mongols converted to Buddhism at that time.
 By 1900, more than half of Mongolia's males were serving as priests in Buddhist monasteries.
 However, as a result of an anti-religious movement launched by the Marxist government in the 1930s, about three-quarters of the Dariganga became either non-religious or atheists.

-Rape, murder, alcoholism, and violence are major problems in Mongolia's urban areas today.
+Rape, murder, alcoholism and violence are major problems in Mongolia's urban areas today.
 Many young people are also involved in criminal gangs.
-The Dariganga need to find true peace-peace that can only come through knowing Jesus Christ.
+The Dariganga need a spiritual revolution that will make them tire of this situation and seek the true holiness found only in Jesus Christ.
+The Lord has raised up several Mongolian missionaries to go to places Westerners cannot go.
+As it stands there has not yet been a harvest among the Dariganga people.

 Pray that God's church in Mongolia would grow in deeper discipleship and greater missions vision.